dhruvjain2004/restru-prj/README.md

-# La Bella Vista - Restaurant Website
+# The Jain's - Restaurant Website

 A beautiful, responsive restaurant website built with HTML, CSS, and JavaScript.
 Features an elegant design with online menu, gallery, reservations system, and customer testimonials.